-Warehouse operators, pedestrians, and managers should always be able to feel safe when doing their jobs.
+Warehouse operators and managers should always feel safe when doing their jobs.
 The best way to create a feeling of safety is by minimizing the danger associated with these environments.
-This can be done if everyone in the facility follows warehouse safety best practices, starting with forklift safety.

-The forklift is one of the most commonly used pieces of machinery on the worksite.
+Forklifts are one of the most commonly used pieces of machinery on the worksite.
 That’s why the first step toward creating a safer warehouse work environment is through forklift safety training.
-According to Occupational Health and Safety Administration (OSHA) forklift safety statistics, forklifts have caused approximately 85 deaths, 34,900 serious injuries, and 61,800 non-serious injuries per year since 1981 due to unsafe operation.
-Learning how to properly operate a forklift will keep you and those around you safe.

-Here are a few essential tips to put on your forklift safety checklist.
+Here are a few tips to put on your warehouse safety checklist:

-At first glance, a forklift may not seem that difficult to operate.
-But don’t let looks fool you—these machines are complex and require a trained expert to control them.
-Most forklift accidents are caused by poor training, so it’s imperative that you get trained and licensed in accordance with OSHA standards before you attempt to use a forklift on your own.
+At first glance, a forklift may not seem that difficult to operate—but don’t let looks fool you.
+These machines are complex and require a trained expert to control them.
+Most forklift accidents are caused by poor training, so you must receive proper training and an OSHA-approved license before attempting to use a forklift.

 Wear the Right Clothes

 When you’re in a warehouse, it’s important to wear appropriate clothes.
-Items like open-toe shoes and baggy pants can lead to injury.
-Typical warehouse attire includes safety shoes, hard hats, and highly visible jackets.
+Items like open-toe shoes and baggy pants often lead to injury.
+Typical warehouse attire includes:

-Before starting a forklift, an operator should perform a routine check on the equipment.
-Check for any faults and take note of any damage or other problems you find.
-If there is a problem, management should be notified and the forklift should stay off until it’s repaired.
+Before driving a forklift, an operator should perform a routine check.
+Inspect the machinery for any faults, and take note of damage you discover.
+If there’s a problem with your equipment, management should be notified, and the forklift should stay off until it’s repaired.

-Forklifts are great for picking up and moving items from place to place—however, they’re not perfect.
+Forklifts are great for picking up and moving items from place to place—but, they’re not perfect.
 If you’re not careful, a load can potentially obstruct your view of what’s in front of you.
-To avoid this, keep the forks low to the ground.
-If a load blocks your line of sight, drive in reverse.
+To avoid this, keep the forks low to the ground, and if your load blocks your line of sight, drive in reverse.

 Brennan Equipment Services specializes in providing material handling solutions.
+We offer products from Hyundai, Cascade, and Taylor-Dunn.
 Whether you need parts, service, or trucks, we have everything you need for your facility and more.